LewisResearchGroup/ms-mint/README.md

 1. fork the repository
 1. implement the new feature or bug-fix
 1. add corresponding tests
+2. run `flake8`
-1. submit a pull request
+3. submit a pull request

 ## Code standards
 Before submitting a pull request please run `flake8`.